-Fiddler and step dancer Carrie Dlutkowski enjoys sharing her music, which draws on a wide range of styles and influences, from Canadian and American, to Scottish and swing.
-She explores the roots of traditional music, while also using it as a foundation for branching out into new creative territory.
+Fiddler and step dancer Carrie Dlutkowski enjoys sharing her music, which draws on a wide range of styles and influences, especially Canadian and American styles.
+She explores the roots of traditional music, while also branching out from this foundation into new creative territory.

 Carrie is a step dancer in the Ottawa Valley style.
 This exciting form of percussive dance, originating in the Ottawa Valley region of Ontario, has roots in Scottish, Irish, tap, and other dance forms.

-Carrie’s enthusiasm for the fiddle music of Canada led her to explore its history, with a focus on the development of Scottish, French-Canadian and Métis (Native/French/Scottish) fiddle styles in the 18th century.
-Each of these cultural groups claims a strong musical tradition.
-Carrie offers musical and historical presentations that take listeners on an exploration of how these styles of music blended and developed through cross-cultural interaction.
+Carrie’s enthusiasm for the fiddle music of Canada led her to explore its history, including the development of Scottish, French-Canadian and Métis fiddle styles in the 18th century.

 With the Dlutkowskis